 The ITC Postdoctoral Fellowship has become one of the most selective fellowships in astrophysics; in 2015, 176 candidates applied.
 ITC Fellows have gone on to win faculty positions and Hubble, Einstein, Sagan, NSF, Harvard Society of Fellows, and other prize fellowships at institutions across North America and Europe.

-Computational resources at the ITC include its cluster, consisting of 16 nodes each with 2 Intel 18-core E5-2699v3 Haswell processors with 7.1 GB of RAM per core, for a total of 256 GB of RAM per node.
-This gives a total of 576 cores available for use and 4 TB of RAM.
-The nodes are interconnected with FDR Infiniband and is part of the larger Odyssey2 Infiniband network.
+Computational resources at the ITC include its cluster, consisting of 24 nodes each with two water cooled Intel 24-core Platinum 8268 Cascade Lake processors with 4 GB of RAM per core, for a total of 192 GB of RAM per node.
+This gives a total of 1152 cores available for use and 4.6 TB of RAM.
+The nodes are interconnected with HDR Infiniband and is part of the larger Cannon Infiniband network.

 The ITC organizes multiple weekly talk series, including the ITC Luncheon attended by over 100 scientists, the ITC Colloquium, the ITC Pizza Lunch series in Spring, and various seminars.
 It also organizes the biennial Sackler Conferences in Theoretical Astrophysics, whose past topics have covered First Generation of Cosmic Structures, Gamma-Ray Bursts, Astrophysics of Planetary Systems, History of Nuclear Black Holes in Galaxies, 21cm Cosmology, Dynamics from the Galactic Center to the Milky Way Halo, the Transient Sky, the Nature of Dark Matter, and Testing General Relativity with Astrophysical Systems.